 Contributions include both employer and member contributions.
-The table shows that net cash flow has decreased over the last 10 years.
-It has leveled off somewhat for the past five years, but it is expected to begin to significantly decrease for the next 10 years.
+The table shows that net cash flow has been fairly level over the last 10 years, but it is expected to begin to significantly decrease for the next 10 years.
 This is a typical pattern for a mature retirement system where it is expected that contributions will be less than benefits and that the system will begin drawing on the fund that has been built up over prior years.
-The projection shows that the negative projected cash flow is expected to more than double in size from 2009 to 2018.
+The projection shows that the negative projected cash flow is projected to almost double in size from 2010 to 2019.